Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 An instance can be suspended with the command:

-More than one instance can be suspended at once, specifying all the names in the command line:
+You can suspend multiple instances at once, specifying the instance names in the command line:

-argument are omitted, the primary instance will be suspended if it exists and is running.
+command suspends the primary instance, if it exists and is running.

 Stop an instance